akheron/jansson/doc/apiref.rst

    Delete *key* from *object* if it exists.
 Returns 0 on success, or -1 if *key* was not found.

+.. cfunction:: int json_object_clear(json_t *object)

+   Remove all elements from *object*.
+Returns 0 on success and -1 if *object* is not a JSON object.

+   .. versionadded:: 1.1

+.. cfunction:: int json_object_update(json_t *object, json_t *other)

+   Update *object* with the key-value pairs from *other*, overwriting existing keys.
+Returns 0 on success or -1 on error.

+   .. versionadded:: 1.1

 The following functions implement an iteration protocol for objects: